 PROFESSIONAL SERVICES TERMS AND CONDITIONS (the “Agreement”) v1.0

-(A) LANET LTD, a private company limited by shares and registered in England and Wales incorporated under the laws of England under number 07669403, whose registered office is at 3 Wincanton Way, Bourne, England PE10 0ZJ (“Supplier”) has developed and will provide professional services (“Services”).
+(A) LANET LTD, a private company limited by shares and registered in England and Wales incorporated under the laws of England under number 07669403, whose registered office is at 21 Aylmer Parade, Aylmer Road, London, England, N2 0AT (“Supplier”) has developed and will provide professional services (“Services”).

 (B) The “Client”, the name of which is set out in the “Statement of Work” (the document describing the Services proposed in response to a request from the Client to the Supplier, that once duly signed by an authorised signatory of both parties shall form a binding agreement to provide Services to the Client by the Supplier, using the outline format provided by the Supplier), wishes to use the Supplier’s Services in its business operations.